-General duty to miligate domages.
+General duty to mitigate damages.
 Absent a contrary provision in the lease, when the lessee has breached the lease and abandoned the property or has been evicted because of his failure to perform, the lessor should not be permitted to let the property remain vacant and still recover the rent as it accrues.
-Instead, the lessor should be required to make a reasonable effort to mitigate the damages by reletting the property.
+Instead, the lessor should be required to make a reasonable effort to mitigate the damages by reletting the propertv.

-To achieve this objective, the lessor should be entitled to recover (1) the rent that was due and unpaid at the time of termination plus interest from the time each installment was due; (2) the unpaid rent that would have been earned from the time of termination to the time of judgment less the amount of rental loss that could have been reasonably avoided plus interest on the difference from the time of accrual of each installment;

-the relations of the property; and (4) if the lease so

-the relating of the property; and (h) if the lease so provides, the unpaid rent after the time of judgment less the amount of rental loss that could be reasonably avoided, the difference discounted to reflect prepayment to the lessor.
+To achieve this objective the basic measure of the lessor's damages should be made the loss of the bargain represented by the lease-i.e., the amount by which the unpaid rent provided in the lease exceeds the amount of rental loss that the lessee proves could have been or could be reasonably avoided.
+More specifically, the lessor should be entitled to recover (1) the rent that was due and unpaid at the time of termination plus interest from the time each installment was due; (2) the unpaid rent that would have been earned from the time of termination to the time of judgment less the amount of rental loss that could have been reasonably avoided plus interest on the difference from the time of accrual of each installment; and (3) the unpaid rent after the time of judgment less the amount of rental loss that could be reasonably avoided, the difference discounted to reflect prepayment to the lessor.
+The lessor should, of course, be permitted to relet the property for a rent that is more or less than the rent provided in the original lease if he acts reasonably and in good faith.

 Discounting of the value of unpaid future rent is simply a substitute for payment as installments accrue.
-The rate of discount should therefore permit the leasor to invest the lump sum award at interest rates currently available in the investment market and recover over the period of the former term of the lease an amount equal to the unpaid future rentals less the amount of rental loss that could be reasonably avoided.
+The rate of discount should therefore permit the lessor to invest the lump sum award at interest rates currently available in the investment market and recover over the period of the former term of the lease an amount equal to the unpaid future rentals less the amount of rental loss that could be reasonably avoided.
 The Federal Reserve Bank discount rate plus one percent satisfies this test.
 Moreover, it provides a rate subject to judicial notice under Evidence Code Section 452(h) and one that automatically adjusts to changes in the investment market.

 The burden of proving the amount of rental loss that could have been or could be obtained by acting reasonably in reletting the property should be placed on the lessee.
 This allocation of the burden of proof is similar to the one applied in actions for breach of employment contracts.
 See Erler v.
 Five Points Motors, Inc., 249 Cal.
 App.2d 560, 57 Cal.
 Rptr.
 516 (1967).

-The measure of damages recommended above is essentially the same as that now provided in Civil Code Section 3308, but the measure of demages provided by that section applies only when the lease so specifies and the section is silent as to burden of proof.
+The recommended measure of damages is essentially the same as that now provided in Civil Code Section 3308, but the measure of damages provided by that section applies only when the lease so specifies and the section is silent as to burden of proof.

-In addition, if the lease so provides, the lessor should be entitled to recover other damages necessary to compensate him for all the detriment caused by the lessee's breach or which in the ordinary course of things would be likely to result therefrom.
-This is the rule applicable in contract cases under Civil Code Section 3300 and would permit the lessor to recover, for example, his expenses in retaking pessession of the property, making repairs that the lessee was obligated to make, and in reletting the property.
+In addition, the lessor should be entitled to recover other damages necessary to compensate him for all the detriment caused by the lessee's breach or which in the ordinary course of things would be likely to result therefrom.
+This is the rule applicable in contract cases under Civil Code Section 3300 and would permit the lessor to recover, for example, his expenses in retaking possession of the property, making repairs that the lessee was obligated to make, and in reletting the property.